ju6ge/paperless-field-extractor/README.md

 `processing` tag to make paperless users aware that the document still has pending updates.
 Once all processing requests for a document have been completed the document will be updated with the results and is given a `finished` tag.
 If you wish to assign a specific tag on process completion there is an extra parameter too the webhook which you can use to overwrite what tag will be assigned once the processing step has completed.

+As of now the following llm workflows are availible:
+- `/fill/custom_fields`: For all supported custom fields datatypes extract value from document content
+- `/suggest/correspondent`: Suggest document correspondent by using reasoning

 # Configuration